-As one way to ensure that compliance is incorporated into the corporate culture, Groupwide compliance awareness surveys in Japan are carried out annually to confirm the effectiveness of Group compliance measures, including the degree of understanding and scope of implementation of the Code of Ethics, the extent to which reporting lines and hotlines are used, and the effectiveness of training programs, as we strive to identify and prevent the occurrence of compliance violations.
+As a way to ensure that compliance is incorporated into the corporate culture, Groupwide compliance awareness surveys are carried out annually in Japan to confirm the effectiveness of Group compliance measures, including the degree of understanding and scope of implementation of the Code of Ethics, the extent to which reporting lines and hotlines are used, and the effectiveness of training programs, as we strive to identify and prevent the occurrence of compliance violations.
 Based on the results of these surveys and social trends, the Code of Ethics Guidebook is updated annually, and the Code of Ethics is reviewed regularly.

-Although individual awareness surveys are carried out at overseas Group companies, from 2018 a unified Group compliance awareness survey will be carried out.
+Although individual awareness surveys are carried out at overseas Group companies, from 2018 a unified Group compliance awareness survey was carried out.

 Code of Ethics

 The Yamaha Motor Group has formulated and disseminated throughout the Group its Code of Ethics, which stipulates standards of behavior to be observed based on the Company Pledge, passed down since the Company’s foundation, and the Management Principles.
 The Code has been translated into local languages at overseas Group companies, and an educational video has been prepared in 11 languages for use in training at Group companies to familiarize all employees with the Code of Ethics.
 Group companies also hold training sessions in the Code of Ethics for new employees.

 In the 2018 compliance awareness survey (Yamaha Motor Co., Ltd.), in response to the question, “Do you have a full understanding of the contents of the Code of Ethics?”, 69.8% of respondents answered “Yes” while 4.6% answered “No.”